saherp15/Bike-Sales/README.md

 This project analyzes sales data from the AdventureWorks sample database using SQL, Excel, and Tableau, and creates a dashboard for the bike sales data.

 Overview
-T In this project, we use SQL queries to extract data on bike sales from the AdventureWorks database, analyze it in Excel, and create a dashboard in Tableau.
+In this project, we use SQL queries to extract data on bike sales from the AdventureWorks database, analyze it in Excel, and create a dashboard in Tableau.

 Contents
 The project contains the following files: